 Mount Olivet Cemetery was founded in 1858 in what was then a rural part of Washington, D.C., to carry out the Catholic Church’s ministry.
 Now that the cemetery is almost full, the church is exploring new ways to use the cemetery grounds to answer Pope Francis’ Encyclical on the Environment to respect and care for the earth.

-This shared interest in the natural world has led to an innovative partnership with the Catholic Archdiocese of Washington to use non-burial lands to address the growing environmental problem of urban stormwater pollution.
+This shared interest in the natural world has led to an innovative collaboration with the Catholic Archdiocese of Washington to use non-burial lands to address the growing environmental problem of urban stormwater pollution.

 Stormwater pollution is caused when rainwater falls on impervious surfaces—including sidewalks, parking lots and roads—where it mixes with oil, sediment, trash and other pollutants.
 Stormwater then flows into our cities’ sewer systems and rivers, eventually reaching the Chesapeake Bay.
 Up to 3 billion gallons of stormwater run-off and sewage flow into D.C.’s rivers each year.

 Replacing, buffering or retrofitting impervious surfaces with water retaining green infrastructure like “rain gardens” allows polluted stormwater to be captured and cleaned.
 Water is absorbed and filtered by the plants, topsoil, sand and gravel layered within a rain garden.

-At Mount Olivet, we are replacing approximately 18,000 square feet of impervious surface with rain gardens in the first project to result from District Stormwater LLC, an innovative joint venture founded by the Conservancy and Encourage Capital, an asset management firm based in New York.
+At Mount Olivet, approximately 18,000 square feet of impervious surface is being replaced with rain gardens in the first project to result from District Stormwater LLC, an innovative joint venture founded by the Conservancy and Encourage Capital, an asset management firm based in New York.
 The work is being performed by a local contractor that specializes in ecological construction projects.

 The first-of-its-kind green infrastructure project is expected to prevent the runoff of millions of gallons of stormwater into the nearby Anacostia River,” says Kahlil Kettering, the Conservancy’s urban conservation director.
 “And what’s equally exciting is that we believe this project will serve as a model to other cities around the country,” continues Kettering.